-- 1. The child cannot be returned to the home of his parents because: - The parents have signed voluntary consents or relinquishments for adoption; or - Parental rights have been terminated through court action; or - The parents are deceased; or - A combination of the above. - 8.
-The Department was unable to find a placement for the child without assistance because the child - Is a member of a minority or ethnic group; or - Is over the age of eight; or - Is a member of a sibling group needing placement together; or - Has mental, physical or emotional handicaps. - 9.
-Reasonable efforts have been made to place the child without providing assistance with no success - 10.
-The child's ethnic, racial or minority background
+- 1. The child cannot be returned to the home of his parents because: - The parents have signed voluntary consents or relinquishments for adoption; or - Parental rights have been terminated through court action; or - The parents are deceased; or - A combination of the above. - 2.
+The Department was unable to find a placement for the child without assistance because the child - Is a member of a minority or ethnic group; or - Is over the age of eight; or - Is a member of a sibling group needing placement together; or - Has mental, physical, or emotional handicaps. - 3.
+Reasonable efforts have been made to place the child without providing assistance with no success as required by the Social Security Act 473(1)(c)(A)&(B) and 473(2)(d)(A)(B)&(C)